aqt01/edx-documentation/en_us/shared/course_assets/pages.rst

    page** icon.

    .. image:: ../../../shared/images/pages_wiki_on.png
-    :alt: The list of default course pages, with a show/hide icon for the Wiki and Progress pages only.
+    :alt: The list of default course pages.
+Only the Wiki and Progress pages have Show/Hide controls.

 #.
 Select the **Show/hide page** icon to hide a page.
 The icon changes to
    indicate that the page is hidden, as shown in this example.

    .. image:: ../../../shared/images/pages_wiki_off.png
-    :alt: The default wiki page on the list of course pages, with the show/hide icon indicating that the page is currently hidden.
+    :alt: The Wiki page on the list of course pages, with the show/hide icon indicating that the page is currently hidden.

 #.
 Select the **Show/hide page** icon again to make the page visible.